microsoft/mu_feature_ipmi/IpmiFeaturePkg/IpmiPowerRestorePolicy/ReadMe.md

 To leverage this feature,

-1. Add the following to your platform DSC's PEI section:
+1. Add the following to your platform DSC:

     ```ini